ayumi-cloud/oc-security-module/docs/plugin_security_issues.md

 Or escaping through `twig` using `HtmlPurifier` or `html_clean()`.

+Never trust the data going in and out of the database, `sanitize` everything coming out of it and `validate` everything going into it.

 ### 3. Regular expression Denial of Service - ReDoS attack

 Take the following example: